JonDurao/JsCourse/README.md

  ## Section 5
  - Objects and functions
    - Function constructor
    - Object.create
    - Objects Vs. Primitives
    - Callback functions
    - Returning a function from a function
    - IIFEs
- - Coding challenge
+ - Coding challenge with objects and functions